TN girl stabbed to death outside college by 'husband'; accused arrested

 The locals caught hold of the accused, Alagesan, and thrashed him before handing him over to the police.

 Alagesan picked up a quarrel with the girl while she was walking on the road near the college.
-In a heated argument, he allegedly pulled out a knife and stabbed her on her chest and stomach, a report in Times of India said.
+In a heated argument, he allegedly pulled out a knife and stabbed her on her chest and stomach, a report in Deccan Chronicle said.

 The accused, who works in a water-can supply agency has claimed that he had married Ashwini on February 16, this year.
 However, the girl's relatives denied his claims stating that he had barged into the house and forcefully tied the 'mangalsutra' on her.